 An active pedestrian crossing means when a train is coming, the pedestrian gates will automatically close.
-Alarms and signals will let pedestrians know it is unsafe to cross.
-When the train or trains have passed and it is safe to cross again, the alarms and signals will stop and the gates will reopen.
+Alarms and signals will alert pedestrians to let them know it is unsafe to cross.
+When the train or trains have passed and it is safe to cross, the alarms and signals will stop, and the gates will reopen.